Kismuz/btgym/README.md

 Returns last episode statistics.
 Currently, returns `dict` of results, obtained from calling all attached to `Cerebro()` analyzers by their `get_analysis()` methods.
-See backtrader docs for analyzers reference.
+See backtrader docs for analyzers reference: https://www.backtrader.com/docu/analyzers/analyzers.html
 - Note:
     - Drawdown Analyzer is get attached by default.
     - When invoked, this method forces running episode to terminate.